 If you have been accused of a felony in the State of Washington, you should not represent yourself.
-Contact Mark A. Chmelewski to represent you.
+Contact our felony defense attorney Mark A. Chmelewski to represent you.
 Mr. Chmelewski will work hard for you to see that you get the best possible outcome for your felony charge.

 Consequences of Being Charged with a Felony